universal-ctags/citre/README.md

 Use `citre-mode` to enable `completion-at-point`, xref and imenu integration.
 If you also use `company`, make sure `company-capf` is in `company-backends`.

-By default, `citre-mode` is automatically enabled when you open a file, and a tags file can be found for it.
+By default, when you open a file, and a tags file can be found for it, `citre-mode` is automatically enabled.
 If you don't use `citre-config`, you can put this in your configuration:

 ``` elisp
 (add-hook 'find-file-hook #'citre-auto-enable-citre-mode)